Flutter-Buddies/README/README.md

 ## TO JOIN
 * Head over to our server at the link below and follow the instructions at #welcome to learn how to unlock all the server channels.
-Use our vanity URL that redirects to our discord invite at http://FlutterBuddies.com
+Use our invite link at https://discord.com/invite/he2BNQN

 ## Social Media